tamagnoP/SLA-3D-printing/README.md

 The 3D piece can be used, for example, as a master mould for soft-lithography replication methods using soft elastomeric materials to fabricate a microfluidic chip.

+Each of the designs contains 3 independent channels with the same height (100 microns) and different widths (from 2 mm to 4 mm to 8 mm).
+The length of the channels is 10 mm.
+This configurations allows to tailor the wall shear stress inside the microchannels allowing:
+- running the channels simultaneously using for the same flow rate defined (3 independent channels connected to the same source pump (peristaltic, pressure-drive, syringe-based))
+- possibility to connect the outlet of one channel to the inlet of the second chanel...
+(Be aware of the distinct hydrostatic pressures inside each of the channels)